gerdjunisben/xv6/README_HW1.txt

     messages will print.
 It will also pring the values of the 3 bytes of each package.

 Assumptions and design decisions

+    Some notable ones is that if a packet is missaligned in the buffer then we should expell the whole buffer.
+    We also assume that the user will simply reinput if they see their input go unrecognized due to a buffer emptying.

+    We also assume that mouse data will be constantly consumed as new mouse data is discarded.